esbenkc/karnak/README.md

 | `index.html` | No vulnerability                                                                                     |         | TN     |

 TODO: Add testing on the [OWASP Benchmark](https://owasp.org/www-project-benchmark/) or other more representative datasets

+## Known shortcomings

+- Current vulnerability visualization is not conditional on the vulnerability severity
+- Using the same model that has written the code to evaulate the code is subject to multi-instance coordination on deception
+- It currently scans _all files_ in your workspace, which can be solved by adhering to any type of .gitignore file found in the workspace
+- It is computationally expensive to run
+- It currently covers all vulnerabilities and can have improved targeting of AGI proliferation risk